Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Does your family eat much corn?
-I’ll admit, I love my Creamy Sweet Corn Cauliflower Grits.
-However, other than that, we don’t eat it much.
-More often than not it gets a bad reputation for not being the healthiest of vegetables out there.
+More often than not, corn gets a bad reputation for not being the healthiest of vegetables out there.
 However, that’s not entirely fair!
-After all, it’s still fresh and comes from the Earth, right?
+After all, it’s still fresh and comes from the earth, right?
 That means it has to have some benefits!
-Not to mention, this time of year it’s available in pretty much any farmer’s market and can be found all year long at your local grocery store.
-So, I decided to give corn another chance with an easy meal prep recipe and see if I can convert you into a corn-lover.
+During the summer months it’s available in pretty much any farmer’s market and can be found all year long at your local grocery store.

 bowl of spicy vegan corn soup with jalapeno garnish